ericdaugherty/go-lambda-webapp-template/README.md

     make deploy

-This should create a new CloudFormation stack on AWS including your all-in-one lambda and an API Gateway HTTP Endpoint.
+This should create a new CloudFormation stack on AWS including your all-in-one lambda and an REST API Gateway HTTP Endpoint.

 Serverless should provide the HTTP Endpoint URL for you.
 It should look something like: